 This unit was built on a budget of $60,000 as an art studio next to someone’s house.
 The studio was painted charcoal to match their house and blend in with the environment.
 It has two floors: one for painting and one to relax, reflect and work on smaller projects.
 The lower floor is built into the hillside.

 Location: Shadow Mountain (near Joshua Tree), California

 This space hosts artists from all over the world and overlooks Loch Long in Scotland.
-Edo Architecture provides residencies for visual artists, craftspeople, writers, and musicians.
-Cove Park is only part of a larger complex for the artists in residence.
+Cove Park provides residencies for visual artists, craftspeople, writers, and musicians, and is only part of a larger complex for the artists in residence.
 A layer of grass over the top of the containers helps insulate the residence, and sliding glass doors and porthole windows let in plenty of light.